alicehillier/life-for-lydia/README.md

 Based on the research conducted in the Strategy Plane, I decided to include the following features in the *Life for Lydia* interactive story:

--
+-	A main menu, which includes the title, instructions about how to play and a contents menu.

 I ensured that I met the following functionality requirements:

--
+-	Each line of text fits within the terminal for optimal user experience.
+- User inputs are responded to correctly.
+- Errors caused by user input are dealt with appropriately.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)

 ### **Structure Plane**

 The contents of the interactive story were carefully considered and selected for their relevance and usefulness to users.

+The project itself is split into three Python files for clarity.
+- *run.py* contains the main menu, with the title, instructions about how to play, and the first decision in which users select the chapter they would like to read.
+- *chapter1.py* contains the entire story for Chapter One.
+- *chapter2.py* contains the entire story for Chapter Two.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)

 ### **Skeleton Plane**

-When starting to design my story, I created detailed text documents using Google Docs, and flow diagrams using Figma.
+When starting to design my story, I created detailed text documents using Google Docs and flow diagrams using Figma.
 To view the story written out using Google Docs, and the flow diagram I created with Figma , please click on the links below:
 - [Text Document]()
 - [Flow Diagrams]()